-Barry’s leadership has seen Bega Cheese grow from a small regionally based dairy company to one of the largest dairy companies in Australia, supplying a large range of dairy products in Australia and around the world.
+Barry Irvin is recognised globally for his extensive experience in the dairy industry and has been Chairman of Bega Cheese Limited since 2000.
+Barry’s leadership has seen Bega grow from a small regionally based dairy company to now the third largest dairy company in Australia, supplying a large range of dairy and grocery products in Australia and around the world.

-His in-depth knowledge of the industry includes a significant understanding of the issues affecting Australian dairy farmers, the key investments required to meet changing consumer needs, and the management of long term customer relationships.
+Barry’s depth of knowledge of the industry includes a significant understanding of the issues affecting Australian dairy farmers, the key investments required to meet changing consumer needs and the management of long term customer relationships.

-Barry was awarded the NAB Agribusiness Leader of the Year in 2009.
-Barry is very aware of the importance of social responsibility.
-He has been Chairman of Giant Steps, an organisation providing services to children and young adults with autism since 2002.
-In 2008 Barry was awarded a Member of the Order of Australia for contributions to children with disability and the Australian dairy industry and in 2010 Barry was named Rabo Bank Agribusiness leader of the year.
+Barry was awarded the NAB Agribusiness Leader of the Year and the Rabobank Leadership Award.
+Barry is very aware of the importance of social responsibility and has been Chairman of Giant Steps since 2002.
+In 2008, Barry was awarded a Member of the Order of Australia for contributions to children with disability and the Australian dairy industry.

 Geoff is a partner of Brown Wright Stein Lawyers in Sydney, specialising in commercial and tax law.

 Geoff has been a lawyer in Sydney for over 20 years.
 He is one of only a few New South Wales Law Society Accredited Specialists in taxation law and he works extensively with a number of leading accounting firms to assist their clients and gains great satisfaction knowing he is also helping them build their practices.